openstack/operations-guide/doc/ops-guide/source/ch_arch_provision.rst

 --------------------------

-At the very base of any operating system are the hard drives on which the operating system (OS) is installed.RAID (redundant array of independent disks)partitions disk partitioningdisk partitioning
+At the very base of any operating system are the hard drives on which the operating system (OS) is installed.

 You must complete the following configurations on the server's hard
 drives: